Cluster Settings#

 Cluster ID#

-The cluster ID is a serial number provided by Penguin Solutions when you purchase a ClusterWare license.
+The cluster ID is a serial number provided when you purchase a ClusterWare license.
 The cluster ID is used to access the YUM repositories to download and install the ClusterWare product.
 You can pull your cluster ID from the repository on the Settings page of the ClusterWare GUI.
+Your ClusterWare license is validated each time you log in to the ClusterWare GUI.

 Cluster Name#